 Ultimately, the PowerShares Lux Nanotech Portfolio didn’t live up to its initial promise.
 Despite predictions at the peak of the mid-2000s nanotechnology investing bubble, nanotech stocks didn’t achieve the rate of growth that investors had hoped for — after primarily incurring losses after its inception, the fund liquidated in February 2014.

 However, this news isn’t all bad.
 What has emerged out of a boom-and-bust market is an industry focused on strategic long-term business plans, and in-demand innovative products.
 Many firms receive steady revenue from nanotech products, which they re-invest in the market to drive explosive innovation.

 For example, nanotech giant 3M (NYSE:MMM) uses nanotechnology in products destined for the dental, electronics, architecture and energy markets.
 Used in dental restoratives (like fillings, crowns and orthopedic brackets), and brightness-enhancing optical films (which make LCD displays bright and clear), nanotech has a diverse range of uses.
 Some of 3M’s core nanotech products include its Filtek series.

 With an anticipated compound annual growth rate (CAGR) of around 14.3 percent between 2020 and 2025, the nanotech market still appears to be a promising investment.
 Although the dramatic anticipated growth rates of the mid-2000s are a thing of the past, what remains is a solid market that consistently produces exciting, far-reaching and potentially transformative products.

 Nanotech stocks: Smaller companies

 With the nanotech market poised for growth, a nanotechnology company with a smaller market cap may benefit from this flourishing industry.
-Here are a few investors may want on their radar:
+Here are a few nanotech stocks investors may want on their radar:

 - Nano Dimension (NASDAQ:NNDM) — Founded in 2012, Nano Dimension is a research and development company with a focus on advanced 3D printing– and nanotechnology-based ink products.
 The company’s lead products include the DragonFly 2020 3D printer, as well as advanced nanotechnology-based conductive and dielectric inks.

 - Nanotech Security (TSXV:NTS) — Nanotech Security has been around since 2009, and since then has created technology solutions in a number of areas, including criminal justice, night viewing, tracking security and forensics.
 One of its products is KolourOptik, which is a nanotechnology platform for markets such as authentication, brand protection and anti-counterfeiting.